-A diverse group of 25 stakeholders from federal, state, and tribal governments; contractors who purchase power from Glen Canyon Dam; and environmental and recreational organizations participate in the AMP and each has a voice in formal recommendations.
+A diverse group of 25 stakeholders from federal, state, and tribal governments; contractors who purchase power from Glen Canyon Dam; and environmental and recreational organizations participate in the AMP, and each has a voice in formal recommendations.
 AMP stakeholders have divergent views on the interpretation of the GCPA, particularly with regard to how it may or may not amend previous statutes related to the operation of Glen Canyon Dam.
 While each stakeholder represents their own interests, they also work together for the common good of protecting the ecosystem downstream from Glen Canyon Dam and meeting provisions of the GCPA, ESA, National Historic Preservation Act, and other relevant federal laws.

-Current efforts in the AMP include improving the status of the endangered humpback chub and razorback sucker, the conservation of sediment to rebuild beaches in Glen and Grand canyons, and the protection of cultural resources.
-The U.S. Fish and Wildlife Service published a proposed rule on January 22, 2020, to reclassify the humpback chub as a threatened species.
-Concerns related to recent increases of non-native brown trout in Glen Canyon and appropriate management actions in response to those increases are a developing issue in the AMP.
+Current efforts in the AMP include improving the status of the endangered razorback sucker and the threatened humpback chub, the conservation of sediment to rebuild beaches in Glen and Grand canyons, and the protection of cultural resources.
+On November 17, 2021, the U.S. Fish and Wildlife Service downlisted the humpback chub from endangered to threatened.
+Concerns related to recent increases of non-native fish and invasive Dreissenid mussels in Glen Canyon and appropriate management actions in response to those increases are a developing issue in the AMP.